-TCorp has rated Kogarah Council with a Moderate rating for financial sustainability with a Neutral outlook.
-The Office of Local Government considers its infrastructure management to be Strong.
+TCorp has rated Rockdale Council with a Moderate rating for financial sustainability with a Neutral outlook.
+The Office of Local Government considers its infrastructure management to be Weak.

-Table 5 Kogarah Council (status quo) performance against Fit for the Future benchmarks
+Table 5 Rockdale Council (status quo) performance against Fit for the Future benchmarks

-Indicator Modelling Outcome

-Operating Performance Does not meet the benchmark

-Own Source Revenue Meets the benchmark

-Debt Service Cover Meets the benchmark

-Asset Maintenance Meets the benchmark

-Asset Renewal Meets the benchmark

-Infrastructure Backlog Meets the benchmark

-Real Operating Expenditure Meets the benchmark
+Indicator Modelling Outcome Modelling Outcome (Revised reporting) Operating Performance Does not meet the benchmark Does not meet the benchmark Own Source Revenue Meets the benchmark Meets the benchmark Debt Service Cover Meets the benchmark Meets the benchmark Asset Maintenance Does not meet the benchmark Does not meet the benchmark Asset Renewal Does not meet the benchmark Meets the benchmark in 2020 Infrastructure Backlog 3 Does not meet the benchmark Does not meet the benchmark Real Operating Expenditure Does not meet the benchmark Does not meet the benchmark